shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 {% endcode %}

 ### Prices inside the app config

-It is also possible to use price fields inside the [app configuration](../configuration.md).
+As described above, it is also possible to use price fields inside the [app configuration](../configuration.md).
 In your cart scripts you can access those config values over the [`config` service](../../../../resources/references/app-reference/script-reference/miscellaneous-script-services-reference.md#SystemConfigFacade) and pass them to the same price factory as the manual definitions.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 ```twig